Jami Lifka, President

 I do hope that my work with NAMI reduces the stigma for other people seeking treatment, looking for support and asking for help at home or at work, when necessary.

 I am proud to be part of an organization that stands by the following message: “We are the families, friends and individuals that serve to strengthen our communities.”

-Marilyn Roberts, President
+Marilyn Roberts, Immediate Past President

 I became involved with NAMI Thurston/Mason in 2004 via a personal crisis with my adult son.
 I didn’t realize then, how much it would change my life.
 The mental health education I’ve received and the loving support from its membership has re-framed my view of humanity and how we go about our daily lives.
 After attending NAMI’s signature family education program “Family-to-Family” in 2005, I felt prepared for what was next in my life and the life of my family members with mental illness.
 Shortly after attending Family-to-Family I joined the NAMI Thurston/Mason Board and held several positions before becoming President in 2009.

 My commitment and dedication to NAMI Thurston/Mason has grown year to year.
 Primarily because I believe so “whole-heartedly” that it has the power to produce change.
 Educating peers, family members and the public at large, helping to reduce the stigma of mental illness.
 I became a Family-to-Family teacher in 2006 and have been teaching ever since.
 On any given day I will say that it is my greatest achievement and I take great pride in saying I am a Family-to-Family teacher.
 It is my way to continually “give back” to the community that supports me.

 I am extremely proud to say I belong to NAMI Thurston/Mason, I hope my involvement inspires others to get involved, get support and get the necessary education to improve the lives of their loved ones with mental illness.
 Along those lines, I challenge you with this quote in hopes that it will inspire you as it has me for many years: